simzeee/structy/README.md

 # structy
 Working through structy!
-A course made by Alvin the Programmer at https://structy.net/.
+A data structures and algorithms course made by Alvin the Programmer at https://structy.net/.